wesselvdrest/designofmas/README.md

 Load the code into your Java IDE of choice.
 For example, in Eclipse 2019-09, go to "File" -> "Open projects from file system" and then select the Folder `Our-project/Our-project` which contains the (hidden) file `.project`.

+For the tournament to run and write the results to the files, we'll need to allocate more memory to the thread stack size.
+To do this you open the project configurations and add `-Xss20m` to the VM arguments.
+This will set the thread stack size to 20MB

 ```
 Run
 ```